-“Achieving and maintaining a healthy weight
+“Achieving healthy growth and weight

 includes healthy eating, physical activity,